teresa-tanzi/AMD-SM2L/README.md

 This repository contains two main files:
 - teresa_tanzi_AMD_SMML.ipynb is a Jupyter Notebook containing the project's code.
-- household_ridfe_regression_teresa_tanzi.pdf contains the relative report.
+- household_ridge_regression_teresa_tanzi.pdf contains the relative report.

 The code automatically downloads the dataset from Kaggle.
 Before execute the code, it is necessary to configure the Kaggle's API, following the instrictions reported in [kaggle-api](https://github.com/Kaggle/kaggle-api).